Example scenario

 Total contributions $150,000

-This example is built for a mid-career saver who is contributing below the 2026 maximum but still wants a disciplined Roth IRA projection to age 65.
+This example is built for a 35-year-old contributing below the 2026 maximum who wants a disciplined 25-year Roth IRA projection to age 60.
 It uses a concrete contribution schedule, a fixed expected return, and the current calculator rules so the result can be compared with other scenarios on the site.

 The point is not to predict an exact retirement balance.
 It is to make the tradeoff visible: current age, current balance, annualized contribution, contribution timing, and return assumption all change the final Roth IRA estimate.